The reason to use forEach is have side effects for each item in an array.

 The reason to use filter is to get a new array that only contains items that match the criteria you're looking for.

-The internal function must return true
+The internal function must return true or false.

 Etiquette says that filter should never have side effect, though this isn't enforced in any way.